 The biggest challenge, Alexander Ling, principal investigator at the Centre for Quantum Technologies in Singapore said, is being able to orient the satellite with pinpoint accuracy to a location on Earth where it can send and receive data without being affected by any disturbances in Earth’s atmosphere.
 Ling said.
 “You’re trying to send a beam of light from a satellite that’s 500 kilometres (310 miles) above you.”

 Record breaking accomplishments

-In the spacecraft’s first record-breaking accomplishment, reported June 16 in Science, the satellite used onboard lasers to beam down pairs of entangled particles, which have eerily linked properties, to two cities in China, where the particles were captured by telescopes (SN: 8/5/17, p.
+In the spacecraft’s first record-breaking accomplishment, reported June 16 in Science, the satellite used onboard lasers to beam down pairs of entangled particles, to two cities in China, where the particles were captured by telescopes (SN: 8/5/17, p.
 14).
 The quantum link remained intact over a separation of 1,200 kilometers between the two cities — about 10 times farther than ever before.
 The feat revealed that the strange laws of quantum mechanics, despite their small-scale foundations, still apply over incredibly large distances.